The Week in Review from Newport Beach City Manager Grace Leung - Newport Beach News

 Success Stories:

-- Staff provided a new, donated refrigerator to a recently housed veteran.
-The man served three tours of duty as an Army Ranger and was honorably discharged.
-He was living in his car for a year in Newport Beach until City Net staff initiated contact and connected him to veterans services.
-The refrigerator donation was coordinated by Patriots and Paws and Volunteers for Veterans.
-The Anaheim-based Patriots and Paws, established in 2011, provides furniture, appliances, and household items for military veterans at no cost.
-Volunteers for Veterans, established in 1990, provides emergency shelter and crisis management.
-They also assist with rent, emergency housing and repairs, utilities, food and gas while veterans await their VA benefits.
+- A longtime Newport Beach resident who has experienced homelessness for many years was enrolled into a sober living home.
+He completed a medical detoxification program to qualify.
+With his new sobriety, the man accepted a job offer with his former employer and is working again.
+His ongoing case management is a collaborative effort between the Newport Beach Police Department’s Homeless Liaison Officer, the City’s Homeless Coordinator, City Net case managers, and staff from Share Our Selves.

-- City Net staff placed three people into Project Roomkey and coordinated transportation to the motel.
+- Staff placed a man into Project Roomkey and coordinated transportation to the motel.
 Staff continues to provide them with housing assistance and case management.

-- Two people staying by the Newport Pier were enrolled into City Net services.
-City Net staff completed Vulnerability Index Intake Assessments, used to screen clients to determine proper placement in the County’s Continuum of Care system.
+- City Net staff completed five Vulnerability Index Intake Assessments, used to screen clients to determine proper placement in the County’s Continuum of Care system.
 Some assessment factors include age, health issues, and length of time being unsheltered.
 Case managers will follow up with the clients to provide housing assessments and prepare documentation for housing.

+- City Net staff continues to provide support and case management to several elderly people sheltering in motels while they await placement into permanent, supportive housing.